Frequently Asked Questions

 2. What will happen with current contractors (sub-contractors/trades)?

 Local work orders will continue to be allocated to appropriately qualified local contractors in the future model.
-All work orders will largely be undertaken by sub-contractors with a strong focus on local workforce and opportunity for South Australian Small and Medium Enterprises (SMEs).To support this, the Department has opened a Registration of Interest through the Industry Capability Network (ICN) to connect contractors, including SMEs with Facilities Management Service Providers, to maximise their opportunities to perform maintenance work in the future.This registration process can be found at the following website link agfma.icn.org.au and will be available initially until 30 October 2020.
+All work orders will largely be undertaken by sub-contractors with a strong focus on local workforce and opportunity for South Australian Small and Medium Enterprises (SMEs).To support this, the Department has opened a Registration of Interest through the Industry Capability Network (ICN) to connect contractors, including SMEs with Facilities Management Service Providers, to maximise their opportunities to perform maintenance work in the future.The registration process can be found on the AGFMA website and will be available initially until 30 October 2020.

 3. How will the change be managed?